veteranbv/may8-chatbotshowdown/README.md

 ## Additional Comparisons

-While my initial interest in running this test was to assess the exiting new gpt2 models that were in the wild, I thought it might be interesting to also run the same prompt on the other major models right now.
-In that effort, I've included the results of running the prompt on ChatGPT - GPT-4, Claude 3 Opus, Google AI Studio - Gemini 1.5 Pro, Llama 3, Llama 3:70B, and Mistral Large.
+To further assess the capabilities of "im-a-good-gpt2-chatbot" and "im-also-a-good-gpt2-chatbot", I decided to run the same prompt through other major LLM models currently available.
+This section includes the results from ChatGPT - GPT-4, Claude 3 Opus, Google AI Studio - Gemini 1.5 Pro, Llama 3, Llama 3:70B, and Mistral Large.

 ### Model C: ChatGPT - GPT-4

+**Summary:** ChatGPT - GPT-4 created an Ansible project for setting up a Minecraft server, including a thorough implementation of the necessary structure, roles, and playbook files.

+**Brief Analysis:** The response was well-structured, adhered to Ansible best practices, and provided a complete solution for deploying a Minecraft server on a Linux host.

 <details>
   <summary>Click to expand Model C's response</summary>